No Win, No Fee (818) 990-8300

 • How the harassment affected you.

 Save any emails, texts, or voicemails related to the harassment.
 Keep them in a secure location.
+Additionally, you will want to gather past performance reports, or any other personnel files you have received.
 This evidence is valuable if you take legal action.

 2. Communicate That the Behavior is Unacceptable